Annuals

 Black-eyed-Susan vine(yellow, red, orange) |

-Cactus and succulents, many varieties (brings these inside before winter to enjoy for years) |
+Cactus and succulents, many varieties (bring these inside before winter to enjoy for years) |

 Calendula (edible flowers) |